 God taught me to forgive, especially in the beginning when I found out about the OW, this was an area I prayed a lot about and it was not easy but I knew I had to.
 Now looking back I thank God because I now realize the new OW that entered my husband’s life was a chance for me to put into practice the principles I learned from the RYM book and a test for me to again work on my contentiousness and letting go.

-After reading RYM, I also completed the Free Marriage Evaluation Questionnaire and received the Daily Encourager with it’s amazing testimonies of women going through similar situations.
+After reading RYM, I also completed the Free Marriage Encouragement Questionnaire and received the Daily Encourager with it’s amazing testimonies of women going through similar situations.
 I was sent the lesson regarding “Intimacy when Divorced” and I started my first lessons with RMI.

 When I came to RMI another important principle I learned was tithing, since embracing this principle and tithing here to my storehouse, I have not suffered lack, not a day went by that my daughter and I did not have what we needed!
 When I was without a job (another Praise as I started a new job in the same week I got remarried to my husband), I did not lack as whenever I was really low on funds and would not even have money for bread—my HH would always provide for us in the nick of time!
 What I learned was that when we tithe He does rebuke the devourer!

 The most difficult times that God helped me through were after my husband left the second time (after I believed I had experienced a restored marriage) and we separated again.
 The very first month I lost a lot of weight and struggled to come to terms with what I was going through.
 I was very desperate and at that time I did not have such a close relationship with the Lord.
 In my desperation I asked God for a sign or to show me what I was going through or why I was going through it, anything.
 On two separate occasions God spoke to me.